-Surface Water Quality
+🔁 Surface Water Quality

-The Raisin River sub-watershed ranks a C+ with respect to overall water quality based on benthic, phosphorus and bacteria scores.
+he Raisin River sub-watershed ranks a C+ with respect to overall water quality based on benthic, phosphorus and bacteria scores.
 A Hilsenhoff Index score of higher than 5.00 indicates that organic pollution is likely and water quality deteriorates.

-Indicators Raisin River Results Raisin Region Watershed Average Provincial Guideline Indicator Description Benthic Score (H.I) 5.36 D 6.30 F 5.00 Benthic organisms are the aquatic invertebrates that live in stream sediments and are a good indicator of water quality and stream health.
-The Hilsenhoff Index assigns a weighting for each taxon of invertebrate based on its tolerance of organic pollution.
-The sum of the weighted scores gives an indication of the degree of organic pollution in the stream.
+Indicators Raisin Region Results Raisin Region Watershed Average Indicator Description Benthic Score (H.I) 5.36 D 6.30 F 5.00 Wetland cover is the percentage of the watershed that is wetland (swamp and/or marsh).
+It is believed there should be at least 10 percent natural wetland cover to sustain biodiversity and wetland functioning.
 Phosphorus (mg/L) 0.058 С 0.134 F 0.03 Phosphorus is found in such products as soaps, detergents, fertilizers and pesticides and contributes to excess algae and low oxygen in streams and lakes.
-Bacteria (per 100 ml) 21 А 180 F 100 E. Coli bacteria are found in human and animal waste and their presence in water indicates fecal contamination.
-E. Coli bacteria are a strong indicator for the potential to have other diseasecausing organisms in the water
+Bacteria (per 100 ml) 21 A 180 F 100 E. Coli bacteria are found in human and animal waste and their presence in water indicates fecal contamination.
+E. Coli bacteria are a strong indicator for the potential to have other disease-causing organisms in the water